haokeyingxiao/haoke/UPGRADE-6.4.md

 ## Added support for building administration without database

 In some setups it's common that the application is built with two steps in a `build` and `deploy` phase.
 The `build` process doesn't have any database connection.
-Currently, Shopware needs to build the administration a database connection, to discover which plugins are active.
+Currently, Haoke needs to build the administration a database connection, to discover which plugins are active.
 To avoid that behaviour we have added a new `ComposerPluginLoader` which loads all information from the installed composer plugins.

 To use the `ComposerPluginLoader` you have to create a file like `bin/ci` and setup the cli application with loader.
 There is an example: